lsoikher/ogi/wp-content/plugins/woocommerce/readme.txt

 == Changelog ==

+= 2.6.1 - 16/06/16 =
+* Fix - Added missing localized format for line taxes in orders screen to prevent total miscalculation in manual orders.
+* Fix - Improved the hour and time fields validation pattern on the orders screen.
+* Fix - PayPal does not allow free products, but paid shipping.
+Workaround by sending shipping as a line item if it is the only cost.
+* Fix - SKUs prop on products shortcode.
+* Fix - Layered nav counts when term_id does not match term_taxonomy_id (before splitting).
+* Fix - Fixed referer links from cart messages in WP 4.4.
+* Fix - Fix the showing/hiding of panels when terms do not exist by using wc_get_product_types() for retrieving product types.
+* Dev - content-product.php and content-product_cat.php contained the wrong version.
+* Dev - Show "matching zone" notice on the frontend when shipping debug mode is on.
+* Dev - Restored missing WC_Settings_API::init_form_fields() method to prevent potential errors in 3rd party gateways.
+* Dev - API - Fixed returned data from product images (changed `title` to `name`).
+* Dev - API - Fixed products schema for `grouped_products`.
+* Dev - API - Fixed products attribute options when contains `,`.
+* Tweak - Hide 'payment methods' screen if no methods support it.
+* Tweak - If shipping method count changes, reset to default.
+* Tweak - Avoid normalization of zone postcodes so wildcard matching can be performed on postcodes with spaces.
+E.g. SP1 *
+* Tweak - Allow max_fee in addition to min_fee in flat rate costs fields.
+* Tweak - Wrap order_schema_markup() output in hidden div in case script tag is stripped.

 = 2.6.0 - 14/06/16 =
 * Feature - Introduced Shipping Zone functionality, and re-usable instance based shipping methods.
 * Feature - Tabbed "My Account" area.